Salford Quays: Sport

 In 2003, Salford Quays was the venue for the first International Triathlon Union World Cup event to be held in the UK.
 It has since become an annual event held at the end of July each year, although the 2008 event was cancelled because of a clash with the Beijing Olympics.
 In September 2010 and May 2011, the site hosted the Great Salford Swim, a mass participation open water swim event.
 The event has been re-branded as the Great Manchester Swim since 2012.

 Salford Watersports Centre opened in 2001, in Ontario Basin, a closed off area created for it providing a range of watersports and outdoor activities including Royal Yachting Association recognised training in sailing and British Canoe Union recognised training in kayaking and canoeing.
 Agecroft Rowing Club currently operates from Salford Quays.

 In 2012 the Salford Quays were rejuvenated for the London Olympic Games, in which they were used for swimming and diving.
 Six gold medallists swam at the Quays.

 In 2013, the triathlon returned on 18 August.

 In 2015, East Cheshire Sub Aqua Club installed a 2-metre x 3 metre scuba diving training platform in St Peter's basin further extending the use of the Salford Quays for watersports, allowing scuba divers to safely conduct training, away from the silt in the basin.

 Tourism

 Salford Quays is part of a joint tourism initiative between Salford and Trafford councils supported by private sector partners including the Lowry, the Imperial War Museum North, Manchester United F.C., Lancashire County Cricket Club, the Quayside Mall and the Golden Tulip and Copthorne Hotels; working in partnership with Marketing Manchester.
-Salford Quays forms one part of the area known as the Quays, which also includes Trafford Wharf and Old Trafford, on the Manchester side of the ship canal.
+Salford Quays forms one part of the area known as the Quays, which also includes Trafford Wharf and Old Trafford, on the Trafford side of the ship canal.